Exercise & anxiety have some things in common, they both increase your heart rate, breathing & make you sweat!

-Anxiety & Exercise – Anxiety is something that most people will feel at one time or another.
-It can manifest in different ways for different people but is a natural reaction to a perceived threat which causes a stress response.
-In these situations your sympathetic nervous system is activated which causes the ‘fight or flight’ response.
-In some situations this can be beneficial as it sharpens your attention so that you can be completely focused on the task such as playing in an important sporting match or preparing for an exam.
+Anxiety is something that most people will feel at one time or another.
+It can manifest in different ways for different people, but it is a natural reaction to a perceived threat that causes a stress response.

-If you are not sure about how to start or want some guidance about the best way to exercise for you and your goals make an appointment with an exercise physiologist at ProHealth and they can help develop a lifestyle program to improve your physical and mental health.
+Consult an exercise physiologist at ProHealth at ProHealth and they can help develop a lifestyle program to improve your physical and mental health.

 Sources: